How long does probate take without a Will?

-Probate without a Will
+How long probate takes without a Will

-The actual process of Probate and administering an Estate is much the same, regardless of whether or not the deceased person left a Will.
-This means that in terms of the time it takes, there’s no real difference if someone dies having left a Will or dies ‘intestate’ (meaning without a Will).
+The actual process of probate and estate administration is much the same, regardless of whether or not the deceased person left a Will.
+This means that there’s no real difference to the length of time it takes if someone dies having left a Will or dies ‘intestate’ (meaning they've died without a Will).

 After a spouse or civil partner, the order of priority is:

 - Nieces and nephews

 When someone dies intestate, only a beneficiary of the estate is allowed to apply for the authority to administer the estate.
 This person will be known as the administrator of the estate (as opposed to an executor when there is a Will).
 The role of the administrator is very similar to the role of the executor.

 The administrator must apply to the Probate Registry for a legal document called a grant of letters of administration.
 This document grants them legal authority to deal with the deceased person's assets and administer their estate.
 Without this document, the administrator will not be able to sell their property and they may not even be able to close their bank accounts.

 Again this document is slightly different if there is a Will, as the executor must apply for a document called a grant of probate instead.
 Both documents work in a very similar way and the adminsitration process is largely the same.

 Because there's so much involved in the administration of an estate, it’s difficult to say precisely how long probate will take with or without a will.
 Every estate is different and there are lots of complications that can cause delays.